 The first buildings at Duart probably comprised a curtain wall around the rocky outcrop; Lachlan Maclean is credited with adding to the castle’s structure, building the great keep at the north-east end.
 Further improvements were made in the 16th and 17th centuries, strengthening the castle’s natural defences with ranges of buildings, a gatehouse, and thick walls in the form of a square.

-Hector Odhar, the 9th Chief of the Macleans, perished on Flodden Field in 1513; the battle was a disaster for Scotland, with King James IV and many Scottish noblemen slaughtered by a much smaller English army commanded by the Earl of Surrey.
+Another Lachlan Maclean, the 10th Chief, perished on Flodden Field in 1513; the battle was a disaster for Scotland, with King James IV and many Scottish noblemen slaughtered by a much smaller English army commanded by the Earl of Surrey.

 The 11th Chief, Lachlan ‘Cattanach’ Maclean, is remembered as being a scoundrel.
 He is best known for stranding his first wife, Catherine (sometimes named as Elizabeth), on the tidal island known as Lady’s Rock in the Sound of Mull, in the hope that the incoming tide would drown her.
-His reason was only that she had failed to give him an heir.
 By the next morning she was no longer there, and he reported her death to her brother, the Earl of Argyll.
-However, some time later, Lachlan must have been surprised to find his wife sitting at her brother’s side at a banquet in Inveraray: she had been rescued from the rock by a fisherman.
+However, some time later, Lachlan must have been surprised to find his wife sitting at her brother’s side at a banquet in Inveraray: she had been rescued from the rock by a passing fisherman.
 Unsurprisingly for those violent times, Lachlan was later found murdered in Edinburgh.